 In the late 1970s, Johnson Tiles was a profitable, well-established business with a dominant market share in the UK (circa 75%-80%).
 In short, it was in the perfect place to invest in and embrace new process innovations.
 The Johnson family chose not to.

-Shortly after, the family was sold to Norcros plc, which is still 100% shareholder.
+Shortly after, the Company was sold to Norcros plc, which is still 100% shareholder.
 For the next decade, the business effectively stood still while the market around it grew significantly.

 Buying British and growing exports